The Perfect Loaf

 Levain Build (Stiff)

-I’ve come to rely on a stiff levain build when making bread with large percentages of fresh milled flour.
+I’ve come to rely on a stiff levain build when making bread with large percentages of freshly milled flour.
 The stiff levain, which can be anywhere from 50%-65% hydration depending on your starter and flour, brings loads of flavor to the resulting bread.
-I’ve also found that a stiff levain seems to help temper fermentation and it tends to have a larger readiness window when it can be mixed into a dough.
+I’ve also found that a stiff levain has a larger readiness window when it can be mixed into a dough.

 Whole Grain Wheat and Spelt Pan Bread via @theperfectloaf

 To make the stiff levain, I usually mix everything up with my plastic spatula, then knead it by hand when it becomes hard to stir.
 Then, I shape it into a ball and press it down into the bottom of a 1/2 liter Weck glass jar.
 Pressing the levain down like this helps me visually inspect when it’s ready to be used: I look for a leveling off of the “dome” that is created as it’s ripening.
-Additionally, you’ll see significant aeration at the sides and, if you gently poke at the top, it’ll give readily under pressure.
-At 50% inoculation2 my levain was ready to be mixed into the dough after 5 hours at 78-80°F (25-26°C).
+Additionally, you’ll see significant aeration at the sides, and, if you gently poke at the top, it’ll give readily under pressure.
+At 50% inoculation (the percentage of ripe starter used to build the levain) my levain was ready to be mixed into the dough after 5 hours at 78-80°F (25-26°C).

 WeightIngredientBaker’s Percentage